 Changes in care where an interim period applied

 Where a shorter interim period has ended, the care percentages are determined according to the actual care that is occurring.
 If there is a subsequent change to the actual care of the child before the end of the maximum interim period, the new actual care percentages may be reflected.
 Centrelink may suspend the earlier determination of actual care that was made, and the new actual care percentages will take effect from the day Centrelink is notified or otherwise becomes aware of the change in care.
-If the change in actual care occurred before the end of a shorter or later interim period, the new actual care percentages will be reflected from the day after the shorter interim period ends.
+If the change in actual care occurred before the end of a shorter or later interim period, the new actual care percentages will be reflected from the day after the shorter or later interim period ends.
 If there are further changes to the actual care before the end of the maximum interim period, the date of effect of those changes are subject to the rules outlined in section 35P.

 If a later interim period applies, Centrelink must revoke the suspension of the earlier actual care determination and the subsequent actual care determination.
 The revocation takes effect at the end of the day before the person with increased care ceased to take reasonable action to participate in family dispute resolution.